Ruach/ruach.github.io/_posts/2021-05-28-O3-CPU-Decode.markdown

 561     return false;
 562 }
 ```

 After the decode stage is recovered from the stall or squashing.
-it needs to execute proper operations to be fully recovered from those state
+it needs to change the block or stall state
+to the Running state so that it can
+receive the instructions to decode from the fetch stage.
-to the Running state.
-For the Blocked state, it will execute the
+For the Blocked state,
-line 537-546 when the rename stage sends the unBlock signal.
-In detail, readStallSignals will set the stalls of the rename as false,
-and checkStall will not execute the block function.
+it will execute the line 537-546
-Therefore, the decodeStatus will remain as Blocked, and the above code will be executed.
-The unblock function makes the decode stage to be changed as Running again.
 And when the squash signal is turned off from commit stage,
 it will execute the rest of the code (548-557).

-## decode
+## Why we need another decode even though we decoded?
-It would be confusing because we already finished instruction decoding
+It would be confusing
+because we already finished instruction decoding
 in the fetch stage.
-We already know which instructions are located in the
+We already know which instructions are located
-fetch buffer.
+in the fetch buffer.
 Why we need another decode function?
-The decode stage does not do much, but it should check any PC-relative branches are correct.
+The decode stage does not do much, but
+it should check any PC-relative branches are correct.
-Most of the decode operations are actually done by the decodeInsts function.
+Most of the decode operations are actually done
+by the decodeInsts function.

 600 template<class Impl>
 601 void